hiwota25/hello-world/README.md

 First Repository; training1

 My name is Hiwot and I go by Hiwi.
-Pronounce Kiwi with an H.
+Pronounced Kiwi with an H.